rmharp/HeelLife/README.md

 - **UNC HeelMail**: Use `send_dept_emails_heelmail()` (uses UNC credentials, no API setup)
 - **Unified Interface**: Use `send_dept_emails_unified()` to choose your preferred method

+### 3. Rich Text Email Composer

+The package now includes a **Rich Text Email Composer GUI** (`compose_email_gui()`) that allows you to:
+- Compose emails with a familiar interface similar to popular email clients
+- Apply formatting (bold, italic, underline, fonts, sizes, colors, alignment)
+- Preview your formatted email in real-time
+- Save drafts as HTML content for use with your email functions

+This eliminates the need to manually write HTML or provide plain text messages when sending emails.

 ### Quick Start with Example Scripts

 The package includes ready-to-use example scripts in `inst/examples/`: